But the mask, fins and snorkel set have some more "interesting" options than the usual suspects.

-Featuring a variety of strange features and creatures from the deep, these bizarre and beautiful snorkel spots will have you thinking about the water now -- and all winter long.
+Featuring a variety of strange features and creatures from the deep, these bizarre and beautiful spots will have you rethinking what snorkeling is all about.

 It's a surreal sight.